 You can learn more about the Resiliency Fund here.

-For more information please see the Library’s Path to Reopening.
+For more information about services currently available, please visit the Library’s website.

-The Library’s Central Information Service is open 9-5 Monday to Saturday, and can be reached by calling 403-260-2600 or using the chat online feature.
-They can provide tech support, book recommendations and act as a friendly voice for many of those who rely on the Library as a community hub.
+The Library Hotline is open 9-5 Monday to Saturday, and can be reached by calling 403-260-2600 or using the chat online feature.
+They can provide tech support, book recommendations and act as a friendly voice.

-Electronic tax receipts are issued immediately through CanadaHelps for donations made online.
-As our office is closed, paper tax receipts for donations made by cheque and/or cash will be delayed.
+Electronic tax receipts are issued immediately via email for donations made online.
+As our office remains closed, paper tax receipts for donations made by cheque and/or cash will issued as soon as possible.
 If you have any questions or need assistance, please email firstname.lastname@example.org or leave us a message at 403-221-2002 and we will return your call shortly.

 "Thank you for supporting my students and their families as they navigate taking school out of the classroom and into their homes."